 Furthermore, new regulations or regulatory bodies may be introduced in the future or existing regulations and regulatory bodies may be amended or replaced and we may not adapt to such changes quickly enough, or in a cost-efficient manner.
-For example, the U.K. government appointed Monitor (now part of NHS Improvement) as the new market regulator for healthcare providers in 2012 by way of a licensing regime.
+For example, the United Kingdom government appointed Monitor as the new market regulator for healthcare providers in 2012 by way of a licensing regime.
 Any failure by us to comply with the licensing regime could result in Monitor revoking our license, which would mean we would be unable to operate.
 In addition, such regulatory changes may preclude management from executing its business plan as intended, including the timing for new developments and openings.